Chronic traumatic encephalopathy (CTE) is a type of dementia. You can get it from repeated blows to the head and repeated concussion.

 - stress

 Your GP can carry out some simple checks to try to find out what the cause may be.
-They can refer you to a specialist memory clinic for more tests, if necessary.
+They may refer you to a specialist memory clinic for more tests, if needed.

 Diagnosing CTE